Last updated: July 2023

 - To fulfil contractual obligations with our clients.

-- To third parties who perform functions on our behalf and who also provide services to us, such as professional advisors, IT consultants carrying out testing and development work on our business technology systems, research and mailing houses and function coordinators.
-These third parties comply with similar undertakings of privacy and confidentiality as AWS Recruitment Ltd.
+- To engage with third parties who perform functions on our behalf and who also provide services to us, such as professional advisors, IT consultants carrying out testing and development work on our business technology systems, research and mailing houses and function coordinators.
+These third parties comply with similar undertakings of privacy and confidentiality as AWS Recruitment Ltd. These third parties are required to respect the security of your personal data and to treat it in accordance with the law.

 - We may also release personal information to regulatory or law enforcement agencies, if they require us to do so.
 We will also disclose your information where we are permitted and requested to do so by law.

-Under UK Data Protection Act 1998, the General Data Protection Regulations 2018 and any subsequent privacy legislation which may apply, you have rights as an individual which you can exercise in relation to the information we hold about you:
+Under certain circumstances, you have rights as an individual which you can exercise in relation to the Personal Information we hold about you:

-- The right to data portability, which allows you to obtain and reuse your personal data for your own purposes across different services.
+The right to data portability, which allows you to obtain and reuse your personal data for your own purposes across different services.
 It allows you to move, copy or transfer your personal data easily from one IT environment to another in a safe and secure way, without hindrance to usability.
+Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 How long we store your Personal Information for

-We will retain your Personal Information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements; or
+We will retain your Personal Information for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.